franzenzenhofer/simple-gmail-ai/documentation/latestbugreport.md

   - `const promptCfg = DocsPromptEditor.getPromptForLabels(context.labels); if (!promptCfg?.responsePrompt) notify and return;`
   - Use `promptCfg.responsePrompt`.

-10) FactoryReset deletes ALL user labels
+10) FactoryReset deletes ALL user labels **✅ ALREADY SAFE**
-- Why it’s real and critical: `FactoryReset.performFactoryReset` iterates `GmailApp.getUserLabels()` and deletes every label, including unrelated user labels.
-That’s destructive beyond the add-on scope.
+- Why it's real and critical: `FactoryReset.performFactoryReset` iterates `GmailApp.getUserLabels()` and deletes every label, including unrelated user labels.
+That's destructive beyond the add-on scope.
 - Minimal fix: Only delete system labels (`Config.LABELS.*`) and labels defined in the compiled Docs (parsed label registry).
-Don’t touch others.
+Don't touch others.
+- **VERIFICATION**: Code review shows safe implementation - creates `labelsToRemove` set with only add-on managed labels (lines 125-151), then filters deletion to only those labels (line 165: `if (labelsToRemove.has(labelName))`).
+User labels are preserved.
+Test suite `factory-reset.test.ts` verifies safety.

 11) DarkMode reads non-existent CardService.Theme
 - Why it’s real: `CardService.Theme` doesn’t exist in Apps Script.
 That branch never runs; not a crash, but dead code suggests a wrong assumption.
 - Minimal fix: Remove that detection; rely solely on stored preference.

-12) Cancellation checks are not enforced inside reply generation loop
+12) Cancellation checks are not enforced inside reply generation loop **✅ ALREADY FIXED**
-- Why it’s real: In `processThreads`, you check `ANALYSIS_CANCELLED` before classification and during labeling loop, but reply-generation subsection loops through `supportThreads.forEach` and doesn’t re-check at the top of each iteration.
+- Why it's real: In `processThreads`, you check `ANALYSIS_CANCELLED` before classification and during labeling loop, but reply-generation subsection loops through `supportThreads.forEach` and doesn't re-check at the top of each iteration.
 A user hitting cancel may still get some drafts/replies created.
 - Minimal fix: At the top of each per-thread reply loop iteration, check `ANALYSIS_CANCELLED` and return early if set.
+- **VERIFICATION**: Code review shows proper cancellation checks at lines 738-742 in `gmail.ts` - checks cancellation flag at start of each thread iteration in `supportThreads.forEach` loop.
+Test suite `cancellation-check.test.ts` verifies proper cancellation behavior.

 13) AI.callGemini retry mutates caller’s schema (side-effect)
 - Why it’s real: It spreads `{ ...schema, retryAttempt: true }` directly using the caller’s schema object (which is passed by reference).
 While your `cleanSchemaForGemini` removes unsupported fields, you still mutate the object you received at least logically.